 To hold yourself accountable to moving more, keep a fitness journal to track your activity.
 Seeing what you’ve accomplished in writing can act as a great motivator to keep on going!

-This is one of those planning steps I was talking about.
-If you have a kitchen full of unhealthy choices, it’s extremely difficult to keep yourself out of them.
+This is vital to do during the planning process.
+If you have a kitchen full of unhealthy choices, it’s extremely difficult to stay away from them.
 Ditch the holiday treats that aren’t part of your regular routine.
 Clear out leftovers – especially desserts!

 Once you’ve cleared your refrigerator and cupboards of those unhealthy choices, fill them with delicious alternatives.
 Stock up on fresh organic fruits and vegetables, lentils, whole grains, nuts, and lean meats, so when you go looking for a snack, all you have are healthy choices!